gto76/my-linux-setup/README.md

 * **pingAll** - Pings gateway, 8.23.224.10 (www.no-ip.com) and Google.

-* **gi** - Downloads small image of a phrase from google images.
+* **gi** - Downloads small image of a phrase from Google images.

 * **wi** - Tries to find description of a command using "whatis", "apt-cache show" and "type".
 Returns first match.

 ### WTF-MAN:
-Long list of unix commands with short descriptions.
+Long list of Unix commands with short descriptions.
 Useful for quick search before you start googling.
 In .my_bashrc there are few aliases that enable quick access, namely:
 ```
 	m1 -> less ~/Desktop/WTF-MAN
 	c1 -> grep ~/Desktop/WTF-MAN